Search This Site

 Conclusion

 For the money, this board is a great buy.
-If you are looking to build an office or home office computer, this board will provide a nice base for the system.
+If you are looking to build an office or home computer work station, this board will provide a nice base for the system.
 The fact that it has been on the market for awhile now means that you will get a nice solid BIOS which will provide system stability.

 Pros: